khanttp/AutoMailer/README.md

 # AutoMailer

 A Google Apps Script that helps you send personalized emails directly from a Google Sheet using a Gmail draft.
 It sends emails in timed batches so you stay within Gmail's daily limits.
-Great for an org. or a campaign that needs sending out mass emails without hitting Google's spam detection or rate limits.
+Great for an org. or a campaign that needs sending out mass emails easily without hitting Google's spam detection or rate limits.

+**Feel free to use/edit the script to fit your (business) needs**

 ---